 |Southwest||Off Valley Road, near Cedar Villa Estates|

-To reduce the impact of irresponsible pet ownership, Animal Services has a 'zero tolerance policy' toward bylaw infractions including pets in prohibited areas, running-at-large and failure to clean up after pet.
+Please help keep the city clean and always pick up after your pet.
+Every time feces is left behind, you provide a reason for others to dislike dogs and their owners.
+To reduce the impact of irresponsible ownership, Animal Services has a 'zero tolerance policy' toward bylaw infractions including pets in prohibited areas, running-at-large and failure to clean up after pet.

 Please note, pets are not permitted in the following locations:

-Dog Parks are naturalized areas that share the space with wildlife such as coyotes, foxes, porcupines, beaver and white-tailed deer.
+Dog Parks are naturalized areas that share the space with wildlife such as coyotes, foxes, porcupines, muskrats, beavers and deer.
 If encountered, treat wild animals with respect and avoid approaching too closely.
-Please ensure that your dog is always within eyesight and under your control when enjoying Dog Parks.
+Please ensure that your dog is always within eyesight and under your control when enjoying the Dog Parks.

-The capture and removal of wildlife is made possible only with current and specific location information.
-Please call Pest Management (Mon-Fri 7 a.m. - 4 p.m.) at 306-975-3300 to report a concern.
+At times wildlife may need to be removed from the Dog Parks.
+The capture and removal of wildlife is only made possible with current information and specific location details.
+Please call Pest Management (Mon-Fri 7a.m. - 4p.m.) at 306-975-3300 to report a concern.

 Dog Park Development